jimlawton/h800/docs/Honeywell-1800-PRM.md

 In addition to orthotronic control, and in some ways complementing it, a parity bit is written on tape accompanying each frame.
 The parity bit is read from tape together with the eight information bits of the frame and remains with these bits as frames are collected to form words.
 As each word of six frames is transmitted to memory, the accompanying parity bits are monitored to insure an error-free transmission.
 Each time a word is sent to or from main memory, a transmission check is performed using these six parity bits, and when the word is again written on tape, each bit accompanies its corresponding frame.

-When a word is brought to the arithmetic unit, the computer generates a modulo-3 check on each frame pair (16 information bits) for us in checking arithmetic operations.
+When a word is brought to the arithmetic unit, the computer generates a modulo-3 check on each frame pair (16 information bits) for use in checking arithmetic operations.
 The value of the 2-bit mod-3 check digit is the remainder (a value from 0 to 3, where either 0 or 3 may represent no remainder) which results when the decimal equivalent of the 16 bits is divided by 3.
 After the mod-3 check is generated, the parity bits are checked and then replaced by the six mod-3 checking bits.
 When arithmetic operations have been completed and the mod-3 check has been performed to insure that they have been completed correctly, the parity bits are again generated, replacing the mod-3 bits.

 The control unit of the central processor checks the interpretation and execution of the program instructions.
 Selection of instructions and operand locations is checked.
 The checking process of an add instruction illustrates the thoroughness of the Honeywell 1800 checking system.